hoa-10/recognise_openCV/README.md

 # recognise_openCV
-this a moduel  and code recognisiton
+this a moduel  and code recognisiton. it can help recognise thing, face ,... and i believe it's very helpful